List of awards and nominations received by Amy Winehouse: Q Awards

-The Q Awards are the UK's annual music awards run by the music magazine Q to honor musical excellence.
+The Q Awards are the UK's annual music awards run by the music magazine Q to honour musical excellence.
 Winners are voted by readers of Q online, with others decided by a judging panel.
 Winehouse received one award from one nomination.

 Teen Choice Awards

-The Teen Choice Awards is an awards show presented annually by Fox.
-The program honors the year's biggest achievements in music, movies, sports, and television, as voted on by teenagers aged 13–19.
-The program usually features a high number of celebrities and musical performers.
+The Teen Choice Awards is an American awards show presented annually by Fox.
+The programme honours the year's biggest achievements in music, movies, sports, and television, as voted on by teenagers aged 13–19.
+The programme usually features a high number of celebrities and musical performers.
 Winehouse was nominated once.

 Soul Train Music Awards

+The Soul Train Music Awards is an American annual music awards ceremony launched in 1987 to honour the best in African-American culture, music and entertainment.
+Winehouse was nominated once.

 Urban Music Awards

 The Urban Music Awards is a British awards ceremony launched in 2003 to recognize the achievement of urban-based artists, producers, nightclubs, DJ's, radio stations, and record labels.
 Winehouse received one award from two nominations.

 Vibe Awards

-The Vibe Awards are sponsored annually by Vibe, a monthly magazine launched in 1993 by founder Quincy Jones and funded by Time Inc. The publication predominantly features R&B and hip-hop music artists, actors, and other entertainers.
+The Vibe Awards are sponsored annually by Vibe, an American monthly magazine launched in 1993 by founder Quincy Jones and funded by Time Inc. The publication predominantly features R&B and hip-hop music artists, actors, and other entertainers.
 Winehouse was nominated once.